anewman15/supabase-docs-refine/src/tutorial/with-refine.md

 }
 ```

 Notice the use of `supabaseClient` to access the `signInWithOtp` auth method.
 We can access `supabaseClient.auth` methods using the client like this from anywhere in our app.
-However, as we'll see next, a better way to leverage **Supabase** client methods is via **refine**'s auth and data hooks.
+However, as we'll see later, a neater and conventional way to leverage **Supabase** client methods is inside **refine**'s provider methods.

 ### Account page